Kiwi Farms: Christchurch mosque shootings

+Legal disputes

+Contributory copyright infringement lawsuit

+In 2020, pro se litigant Russell Greer filed a contributory copyright infringement lawsuit against Joshua Moon and Kiwi Farms.
+Greer had previously emailed Moon a DMCA takedown notice after website users had shared the entirety of his 2017 self-published book Why I Sued Taylor Swift and How I Became Falsely Known as Frivolous, Litigious, and Crazy, in addition to one of his songs, as well as his other copyrighted works.
+In response to Greer's takedown notice, Moon published it to the forum.
+The case was dismissed in 2021 when the court ruled that Greer had failed to show that Moon and Kiwi Farms had "intentionally caused, induced, or materially contributed to the direct infringement".
+In October 2023, the United States Court of Appeals for the Tenth Circuit reversed the lower court's dismissal and remanded the case to proceed in a lower court.
+In March 2024, the defendants filed a petition for certiorari to the Supreme Court of the United States to overturn the reversal, which was rejected in May 2024.

 Defamation lawsuit

 In May 2023, developer advocate Liz Fong-Jones brought a defamation case against the Brisbane-based company Flow Chemical and its director, Vincent Zhen.
 The lawsuit alleged that the company was helping to keep Kiwi Farms, which has doxxed and targeted her and other LGBTQ people, online.
 Because Flow Chemical and Zhen did not defend the case, an interlocutory judgment was made against them in July 2023, and in October 2023 they were ordered to pay Fong-Jones plus costs.